Mortgages for the Self-Employed

 Will a bigger deposit help me?

-The more deposit you are able to put down the better deal the Lender is likely to offer you and you will have a wider choice of Lenders.
-In terms of the maximum mortgage that will be made available to you though it doesn’t make a massive difference.
+The more deposit you are able to put down the better deal the Lender is likely to offer you.
+This means you will have a wider choice of Lenders, in terms of the maximum mortgage that will be made available to you.
+Although this doesn’t make a massive difference.

 I’m a contractor – am I treated differently?

 Yes, it can be.
-Lenders do seem to like Contractors at the moment and if you’ve built up a good track record then the Lenders can consider taking your “daily rate” and applying a multiplier to this rather than your net profit.
+Lenders do seem to like Contractors at the moment.
+If you’ve built up a good track record then the Lenders can consider taking your “daily rate” and applying a multiplier to this, rather than your net profit.
 I have seen Lenders offer bigger mortgages to contractor applicants using this method, especially for IT contractors.